 The full-day Easter Island Tour explores the east side of the island – and the most popular Moai sights – beginning in the south and ending in the north.
 The tour visits 5 must-see Easter Island sights, including Ahu Akahanga, Ahu Tongariki, Rao Raraku, Ahu Te Pito Kura and Anakena.

-We joined the Easter Island Full-Day Tour because we could not have imagined visiting Rapa Nui without seeing the most iconic Moai sights.
-We share the complete details of this tour in a minute!
+We joined thIS Easter Island Full-Day Tour because we could not have imagined visiting Rapa Nui without seeing the most iconic Moai sights.
+We share the complete details of this tour later in the article.

 #2 Half-Day Southwestern Easter Island Tour